FoamyGuy/Android_Bluefruit_Playground/change_history.md

 # DEBUG build v12
 ### You should manually uninstall any version lower than v09 before installing v09 or higher see v09 change history for details.
 ### Settings -> Apps -> Bluefruit Playground -> Uninstall
-- default to 30% brightness on color picker.
+- default to 30% brightness on color picker and color grid.
+- don't deselect the pixels when the sequence page is selected.

 # DEBUG build v11